 BANKS 2° SCORECARD 2018

-But since then, the big four banks have loaned a combined $17 billion to the coal, oil and gas sectors.
-Worst of all, the banks have continued to finance new fossil fuel projects, which have no place in any serious plan to stay within 2°C.
+Yet three years on, our latest 2ºC Scorecard reveals they have together loaned $21 billion to the dirty coal, oil and gas sectors.
+Worse still, these loans include a 50% spike in new climate-wrecking fossil fuel projects that have no place in any serious plan to stay within 2°C.